apache/airflow/docs/apache-airflow/best-practices.rst

 Timetables
 ----------
 Avoid using Airflow Variables/Connections or accessing airflow database at the top level of your timetable code.
-Database access should be delayed until the execution time of the DAG.
+Database access should be delayed until the execution time of the Dag.
 This means that you should not have variables/connections retrieval as argument to your timetable class initialization or have Variable/connection at the top level of your custom timetable module.

 Bad example: